balajiRRK/OSU-CSE-Course-Catalog-Web-App/README.md

 4. If you have been approved, if you are an instructor: you can press "Create Recommendation" on the navigation bar to fill out a new recommendation form as an instructor for a student or you can press "Recommendations" to view recommendations that you have already submitted.

 Or, if you are an admin: you can press "Admin Dashboard" on the navigation bar to use the Admin Dashboard where you can approve/deny/view pending users that are awaiting approval, view or delete approved users in manage users, view/edit/delete courses in course catalog, load new courses, view previously loaded courses, add a single new course, delete all courses, view class sections without an assistant (grader) assigned, add an assistant to a section that's missing one, view all courses that have an assistant assigned, view/edit/delete/lookup the assistant's information for each class section that has an assistant.

-When using the "load course" button in Admin Dashboard, it has a guide on the bottom of the page to guide the user on how to properly utilize the feature to fetch courses from the API.
+To load courses, on the Admin Dashboard, open the "Course Manager" drop down button and press "Load Courses".
+The "Load Courses" page has a guide on the bottom of the page to guide the user on how to properly utilize the feature to fetch courses from the API.
+Once you have created the API search using your specific parameters, you can press "Download this course search" to add all these courses to the database or press "reload using this course search" to override any existing courses in the database and to replace them with your latest api search.

 ## Troubleshooting the App